 The year-round program offers students the opportunity to complete the degree in as little as six semesters or two years.

 Basic admission requirements must be met before a student can be accepted.
 Prospective students must apply to the university through the Office of Admissions, pay the application fee, and submit official transcripts to the UT Arlington’s Graduate Admission’s Office.
 The Graduate Admission’s Office is also responsible for calculating the admission GPA.
 All steps necessary to complete an application (i.e. submitting transcripts, paying fees) must be completed prior to progressing in the application process.

 Prospective students should review of the College of Nursing and Health Innovation (CONHI) graduate program specific requirements.
 A CONHI Graduate Academic Advisor will review the application file for nursing specific requirements.
 Specific program requirements can be found in the University Catalog - Nursing, Graduate Programs.

 If accepted, applicants will receive an acceptance form that must be signed and returned.
 If an applicant is denied, the option to appeal the decision is available.

 Once the acceptance form has been completed and returned, an official email notification will be sent from the University to the student’s personal email.
-Accepted students with transfer credit should submit the transfer request form to the CON Academic Advisor during this time.
+Accepted students with transfer credit should submit the transfer request form to the CONHI Academic Advisor during this time.

 Nursing License Verification